RaananW/babylonjs-webpack-es6/README.md

 ## Running validation tests

 It is possible to run validation tests to the scenes using playwright.
-To run the tests, run `npm run test`.
+To run the tests, run `npm run test:visuals`.
 This will run the tests in headless mode.
 To configure the tests see the `/tests/` directory, and the `validation.spec.ts` file.

+## Unit tests

+To run the unit tests, run `npm run test:unit`.
+This will run the tests in headless mode.
+To add new tests, add a file anywhere in the source folder, called `FILENAME.unit.spec.ts`.
+The tests will be automatically picked up by jest.

 ## What else can I do